Usman-Ahmad1/Internship_with_Quantium-International-company/README.md

    The category team needed to understand which customer segments drive the most revenue so they could target promotions and optimize shelf strategy.

 2. **Does the new store layout work?**
    Three stores trialed a new in-store layout for 3 months.
-Before spending millions rolling it out chain-wide, leadership needed data-backed evidence it was actually moving the needle.
+Before spending millions rolling it out chain wide, leadership needed data-backed evidence it was actually moving the needle.

 ---